 There are companies that have had to shut their doors meaning thousands of people have lost their jobs.
 Having gone through this, most businesses would be happy to have a solution that can save them from having to experience anything similar again.
 And Windows 365 is there to give your business a service that has the necessary solutions.

 The Cloud PC is certainly not the first cloud computing service to come into existence.
 Virtualization and remote access to PCs have been around for several years now.
-But, as a product that was announced last year, Windows 365 is packed with new features that previous services may not have had.
+But, as a product that was announced last year, Windows 365 is packed with new features that previous services did not offer.

 These are what you will need to ensure that even in the event of a pandemic, your organization can keep operating as smoothly as possible.
 The accessibility of the Windows 365 Cloud PC makes it that much easier for your employees to remain productive from anywhere across the globe.
 And they can do this without having to worry about what device they are using.
 Be it on a desktop computer, tablet, mobile phone, etc, you can still attend meetings, collaborate on projects with colleagues, and maintain communication with your fellow workers.

 In addition, Windows 365 aims to make the hybrid work situation as seamless as it can be.
 This will mean that accessing company resources that are necessary for your work will be a simple and straightforward process.
-Because as one would expect, there are concerns about the ability to access files, folders, or internet apps that may be on your local office’s network and are normally accessed either directly in the office or via a VPN.
+There are concerns about the ability to access files, folders, or internet apps that may be on your local office’s network and are normally accessed either directly in the office or via a VPN.

 However, Microsoft assures clients that the hybrid work experience they have created caters to this scenario.
 Since Cloud PCs can remain constantly connected to your work network, you don’t need to worry about local or VPN access from personal devices.
 The main objective of the Windows 365 Cloud PC is to provide users with their ‘desktops’ anywhere, anytime.